nemisj/docs/cv.md

 Started working at Mendix <http://mendix.com> as student ( Intern/Internship ).

+This was the beginning of the Mendix history and my proffesional career.
+Their idea is very simple, to build, run and deploy app using Mendidx Platform.
+Mendix Platform includes Business Modeler, which is used to build an app ( using form builder ) and deploy it to the Mendix Application Server.
+Mendix Client Framework, single-page client framework which runs deployed app in the browser.

 __Department__ 	: R&D

 __Achievements__ :

 * Creating widgets for web-based client framework ( using dojotoolkit )

-This was the beginning of the Mendix history and my proffesional career.
-Their idea is very simple, to build, run and deploy app using Mendidx Platform.
-Mendix Platform includes Business Modeler, which is used to build an app and deploy it to the  Mendix Application Server.
-Mendix Client Framework,  single-page client framework which runs deployed app in the browser.

 At that time Mendix Client Framework was based on the dojotoolkit ( http://dojotoolkit.org/), and even though dojo had at that time already some stack of ui widgets, there was a lack for custom widgets which Mendix was planning to use.
 So my role as a student at this startup company was to code different custom widgets and other ui components.

+* Thesis: Composition versus Inheritance in Java

+As an intern student I also had to write a thesis.
+My subject was "Composition versus Inheritance in Java".
+The main idea of it was to see what does bring compision in place of inheritance.
+Does it solve problem of deep hyerarhical erlations.
+Also I looked not only at the maintances problem of the inheritance but at the memory consumption when composition used and inheritance.

 __Keywords__: Native javascript, dojotoolkit